 - If not already a Lyft user, download the Lyft app on your Apple or Android device and create a Lyft account.

 - Enter the code under the promo code section of the app.

 - When you’re ready to vote, use the app to summon your Lyft ride.
 All rides must begin and end at the Bryan Center bus stop on Science Drive.

-Due in part to a record-breaking turnout on Duke’s campus in 2018, the Durham County Board of Elections has once again granted Duke an early-voting site on campus, this time for the 2020 primaries.
-Same-day voter registration and early voting will take place in Brodhead 068 from February 13 thru February 29 during the following times:
+Due in part to a record-breaking turnout on Duke’s campus in 2018, the Durham County Board of Elections once granted Duke an early-voting site on campus for the 2020 primaries.
+Early reports suggest Duke students turned out at a far higher percentage than statewide averages.
+More results coming soon.

 If you want to help register students to vote, create how-to videos for filling out registration forms, plan Duke Votes events, or collaborate in other ways, e-mail email@example.com, and we'll plug you into the campus-wide Duke Votes operation.

 IMPORTANT NEWS: Voters will not be required to show photo ID for the 2020 primary election on March 3, 2020.

 This is the result of a December 31, 2019 federal district court decision that blocked North Carolina’s voter photo ID requirement from taking effect.